haskell/cabal/doc/getting-started.rst

 The ``executable`` section shows that this package has a component named ``myapp`` of the executable type .
-The ``build-depends`` section contains a list of all package dependencies.
+The ``build-depends`` section contains a list of the component's dependencies.

 ``app/Main.hs`` is where your executable's code lives: